broadinstitute/gatk/scripts/variantstore/beta_docs/gvs-quickstart.md

 ## Running the workflow

-The workflow in the GVS beta workspace is pre-configured to use 10 sample gVCF files as a sample set in the sample_set data table in the workspace Data tab.
+The workflow in the GVS beta workspace is pre-configured to use 10 sample GVCF files as a sample set in the sample_set data table in the workspace Data tab.

 The workflow is configured to call this input from the data table.
 To run: